Case study transition to retirement part-time work

 Susan decides to only work 3 days a week so that she can

 gradually ease into retirement.
 This means her income from work

-will drop to around $30,000 a year after tax.
+will drop to $30,000 a year before tax.
 Susan can afford to

 reduce her take-home pay a little bit but can use her super to